kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: February 19th, 2017

+**Today's Progress**: Almost finished all functionality of vanilla js Todo list, last thing to do is add checkbox functionality

+**Thoughts:** Had a bit of a wobble the last few days as I was organising a family party.
+Back on the bike now though lesgooo

 ### Day 19: February 17th, 2017

 **Today's Progress**: More functioanlity to vanilla todo list, using some ES6 features